synapsido/SteamController-USBHostShieldArduino/README.md

 # SteamController-USBHostShielArduino
-Arduino library for HID with the Steam Controller through the USB Host Shield
+Arduino library for HID with the Valve Steam Controller through the USB Host Shield